J. L. Forster Secondary School: History

 Forster was originally built in 1922 as an elementary school to service Sandwich.
 Designed by Andrew J. Riddell and named after General Julian Byng, the original building cost CAD 250,000 to build and included ten classrooms, an auditorium, a gymnasium, and a swimming pool; the pool was the first owned by an elementary school in the area.
 John L. Forster was chosen as its first principal.
 As the community expanded, it was repurposed as a secondary school and renamed Sandwich Collegiate.

 During World War II, 421 students and alumni served in the Canadian Armed Forces; of these, 32 died during the war.
 Those casualties are memorialized with a plaque in the main hall.
 In 1950, the first of seven additions was made, and in 1954 Forster retired, with the school being renamed in his honour shortly afterwards.
 In 1966, a fire in the auditorium caused it to undergo remodeling.

 The music program was started in 1960 by Ernie Geranda, who continued to supervise it until 1980.
 Between 1967 and 1972, Forster's 90-member band (nicknamed The Red Coats) went to Montreal for Expo '67, Osaka, Japan, for Expo '70, and Windsor, England to perform in the Windsor Royal Music Festival for Queen Elizabeth II.

 Forster was chosen to host Windsor and Essex County's English as a Second Language (ESL) program.
 It also hosts the Sandwich Community Health Centre.

 In August 2011, the band held a reunion.
 Held partially as a fundraiser to establish a scholarship for Forster students wishing to study music at the University of Windsor, it reunited 185 former members.

 The school was closed in May 2014, due to declining enrolment.
 Students were transferred to Westview Freedom Academy, approximately 1.3 km away.
-The building is being used as a community centre for the west end of Windsor.
+The building was being used as a community centre for the west end of Windsor until 2020.

+A demolition permit has been requested as of February 12, 2025, but has not been issued.